yagosys/202301/demo/gke/cfos_multus/doc/README.md

-create network for GKE VM instances. the *ipcidrRange* is the ip range for VM node. the *firewallallowProtocol="tcp:22* allow ssh into worker node from anywhere
+create network for GKE VM instances. the *ipcidrRange* is the ip range for VM node. the *firewallallowProtocol=all* allow ssh into worker node from anywhere  to all protocols
-- paste below command to create network
+- paste below command to create network, subnets and firewall-rules
 ```
 #!/bin/bash -xe
 echo $networkName